cloudfoundry/cf-networking-release/README.md

-# Netman
+# CF Networking

-Netman provides policy-based container networking for Cloud Foundry.
+CF Networking provides policy-based container networking for Cloud Foundry.

-Netman integrates with [Garden-runC](https://github.com/cloudfoundry/garden-runc-release) in a [Diego](https://github.com/cloudfoundry/diego-release) deployment.
+CF Networking integrates with [Garden-runC](https://github.com/cloudfoundry/garden-runc-release) in a [Diego](https://github.com/cloudfoundry/diego-release) deployment.
 Additionally, a VM is deployed to act as a network Policy Server.
 A [JSON API](docs/API.md) and a [CF CLI plugin](docs/CLI.md) are available to control network policies.

-For more information about deploying Netman, look at our docs for [BOSH-lite](docs/bosh-lite.md) or [AWS](docs/aws.md).
+For more information about deploying CF Networking, look at our docs for [BOSH-lite](docs/bosh-lite.md) or [AWS](docs/aws.md).

 ## Downloads
 - [BOSH release](http://bosh.io/docs/release.html) available on